PhrozenByte/acme/README.md

 Options:
   -a, --all          check all certificates
-  -r, --renew        renew certificates that are deemed invalid
+  -r, --retry        retry if checks fail; can be passed multiple times
-      --retry-renew  retry if renewal fails; can be passed multiple times -v, --verbose      explain what is being done
+      --renew        renew certificates that are deemed invalid --retry-renew  retry if renewal fails; can be passed multiple times -v, --verbose      explain what is being done
   -q, --quiet        suppress status information